nikhilpaladugu/nikhilpaladugu.github.io/_posts/2020-05-15-global-imaging.md

 ![global imaging](https://i.imgur.com/IYgjTzX.jpg)

-photoshop. an imaginary company graphic, intended for the back of a t-shirt. this was mostly just to using comic sans in something haha
+photoshop. an imaginary company graphic, intended for the back of a t-shirt. this was mostly just to use comic sans in something haha